Carajillo Coffee Recipe

 A popular Spanish after drink, the Carajillo is a sweet and aromatic coffee cocktail to finish off your meal.

-It’s a spiked coffee that originated in southeast Spain but is most popular in Mexico, particularly Mexico City as we discovered during our travels there.
+If you love both coffee and cocktails, then the Carajillo recipe is a match made in heaven.
+This iconic Spanish coffee cocktail originated in southeast Spain but has become especially popular in Mexico, particularly in Mexico City, as we discovered during our travels there.

-Ways to Prepare Carajillo Coffee
+Ways to Prepare Carajillo Coffee: Traditional Carajillo vs Burnt Carajillo

 What Ingredients Go Into Carajillo Recipe?